 Chase is not the only valuable credit card issuer, especially for those who have a plethora of their cards.
 American Express, for example, is Chase’s primary competitor for points and miles credit cards.
 Their Membership Rewards (MR) points-earning cards are just as good as Chase’s Ultimate Rewards (UR) points-earning cards for travelers.
 Therefore, worrying about the Chase 5/24 Rule too much can make prospective cardholders forget about other issuers’ cards.

-Consider the Chase Sapphire Reserve and the American Express Platinum Card.
+Consider the Chase Sapphire Preferred and the American Express Green Card.
 Both have different earning structures, perks, and sign-up bonuses.
 But they have the same annual fee.
-A prospective cardholder who is worried about the Chase 5/24 Rule might apply for the Sapphire Reserve over the Platinum Card.
-But they might find that the Sapphire Reserve is not right for them in the long run.
-Or they might find that they wanted to earn MR points and missed out on a valuable sign-up bonus because they passed on the Platinum Card.
+A prospective cardholder who is worried about the Chase 5/24 Rule might apply for the Sapphire Preferred over the Green Card.
+But they might find that the Sapphire Preferred is not right for them in the long run.
+Or they might find that they wanted to earn MR points and missed out on a valuable sign-up bonus because they passed on the Green Card.

 The Chase 5/24 Rule & Opportunity Cost

 Investopedia (H/T) defines an opportunity cost as “the benefits an individual, investor or business misses out on when choosing one alternative over another”.

 In the example above, the cardholder who chose the Sapphire Preferred over the Green Card would be missing out on a potentially larger sign-up bonus, a different set of perks, and a different earning structure.
 And the cause of missing out on the Green Card’s offerings is the Chase 5/24 Rule.